KahHongg/Fencing_win_and_score_predictor/README.md

 ## 2. Data Structure

-The project uses four main datasets for each tournament:
+The project uses four main datasets for each tournament which are scrapped from FIE's website.

 ### **2.1 Elimination Rounds**
 | Column            | Description                                   |